convisoappsec/conviso-docs/docs/integrations/github.md

 ## Introduction

-The **Conviso Platform** integration with [GitHub](https://github.com/) allows you to seamlessly incorporate security checks into your software development lifecycle.
-By connecting your GitHub repositories to Conviso, you gain access to check code insights directly within the platform directly on a virtual environment.
-This integration enables continuous monitoring of your repositories, helping to identify vulnerabilities, insecure code patterns, and other risks without interrupting your development workflow.
+The **Conviso Platform** integration with [GitHub](https://github.com/) enables seamless integration of security checks into your development workflow.
+By connecting your GitHub repositories to the Conviso Platform, you can easily monitor and analyze code insights directly from within a secure virtual environment.
+This integration ensures continuous code inspection, identifying vulnerabilities, insecure coding practices, and other potential risks without disrupting your development process.

 ### Prerequisites

-Before you can use Conviso Platform with GitHub, you need to make sure that:
+Before you can use Conviso Platform with GitHub, ensure that:

-- Administrator access to your GitHub organization or repositories.
+- You have **administrator access** to your GitHub organization or repositories.

-This will allow you to grant access to the desired respositories.
+This permission allows you to grant Conviso the necessary access to the desired repositories.

-## Configure the integration between Conviso Platform and GitHub
+## Configuring the Integration Between Conviso Platform and GitHub

-Follow the instructions below to complete the integration setup.
+Follow these steps to configure the GitHub integration with Conviso Platform.

-### Step 1 - Select integration
+### Step 1 - Select the Integration

-Go to the integrations page, search for GitHub and then click "Connect".
+Navigate to the integrations page, search for **GitHub**, and click **Connect**.

 ![img](../../static/img/github/github-01.png)

 ### Step 2 - Authorize GitHub App

-In this step, you be able to click in "Authorize GitHub App" and then you be redirected to GitHub page to grant the needed permissions.
+Click **Authorize GitHub App**, which will redirect you to GitHub's authorization page where you can grant the required permissions.

 ![img](../../static/img/github/github-02.png)

 ### Step 3 - Select the Organization or Account

-In this step, you will see the organizations that you have access.
-This way, you can select the desired organization to move on and integrate with Conviso Platform.
+You will be presented with a list of organizations you have access to.
+Select the desired organization to proceed with the integration.

 ![img](../../static/img/github/github-03.png)

-In this case we will use **lab-example** as an example.

-### Step 4 - Grant access to the desired resources
+### Step 4 - Grant Access to Repositories

-In this step, you be able to select **All repositories** or **Only select repositories** to grant access manually to the repositories.
+You can now choose whether to grant access to **All repositories** or manually select specific repositories by choosing **Only select repositories**.

 ![img](../../static/img/github/github-04.png)

-After you grant access, you will be redirected to **Conviso Platform**.
+After granting access, you will be redirected to the **Conviso Platform**.

 ![img](../../static/img/github/github-05.png)

-After redirect, click on **Continue** to save the integration and proceed to the next step.
+Once redirected, click **Continue** to save the integration and proceed.

 :::info
-You will be notified with a success message "Integration saved successfully".
+A success message, "Integration saved successfully," will confirm the integration is complete.
 :::

-### Step 5 - Configure asset mapping
+### Step 5 - Configure Asset Mapping

-In this step, after click on **Add** you be able to map the **Conviso Platform** asset based on **GitHub** repository.
+Click **Add** to map a **Conviso Platform** asset to a **GitHub** repository.

 ![img](../../static/img/github/github-06.png)

-Here, you can select the asset and the repository:
+Select the asset and the corresponding repository:

 ![img](../../static/img/github/github-07.png)

-### Step 6 - Check configuration mappings
+### Step 6 - Verify Configuration Mappings

-After execute the previous steps, you can see the configured assets similar to:
+After completing the previous steps, you can view your configured assets:

 ![img](../../static/img/github/github-08.png)

 ## Usage

-The GitHub integration provides the following resources:
+The GitHub integration provides the following key resources:

 - [Code Insights](#code-insights)

 ### Code Insights

-The **Code Insights** module allows you to thoroughly analyze your entire codebase, focusing on the mapped assets within a secure virtual environment.
-This module provides deep visibility into your code, identifying potential vulnerabilities, insecure coding practices, and areas for improvement.
-By leveraging this feature, you can ensure your application meets high-security standards throughout its development lifecycle.
+The **Code Insights** module offers a comprehensive analysis of your entire codebase, focusing on the mapped assets in a secure virtual environment.
+This module provides deep insights into your code, identifying potential vulnerabilities, unsafe coding patterns, and areas for improvement.
+By using this feature, you ensure that your application maintains high security standards throughout its development lifecycle.

-### Locate the configured asset
+### Locate the Configured Asset

-First, you need to locate the configured asset and search for the option **More Details > Code Insights** and click on **View**
+To access the **Code Insights**, first locate the configured asset and navigate to **More Details > Code Insights**.
+Then click **View**.

 ![img](../../static/img/github/github-09.png)

-After click, this dialog will be showed, then you can click on **Start a virtual environment**:
+After clicking **View**, a dialog box will appear where you can initiate the process by clicking **Start a virtual environment**:

 ![img](../../static/img/github/github-10.png)

-Now, you will wait until the environment be provided:
+Wait until the virtual environment is provisioned:

 ![img](../../static/img/github/github-11.png)

 ### Accessing Code Insights

-After the environment be ready, you be able to access through the **link** and **password**:
+Once the environment is ready, you will receive a **link** and **password** to access it:

 ![img](../../static/img/github/github-12.png)

-After accessing the link, a new tab will open with the following:
+After accessing the link, a new tab will open, displaying the following:

 ![img](../../static/img/github/github-13.png)

-After paste the **password** available on previous dialog, the repository will be ready on the virtual environment:
+Enter the **password** provided in the previous dialog, and your repository will be fully accessible in the virtual environment:

 ![img](../../static/img/github/github-14.png)

 ## Support

-If you have any questions or need help using our product, please don't hesitate to contact our support team.
+If you have any questions or need assistance using our product, feel free to contact our support team.

 **[Unlock the full potential of your Application Program with Conviso Platform integrations.
 Visit our Integration page now to get started.](https://bit.ly/3NzvomE)**